Python-SIP/sip/sphinx/directives.rst

 ``PyErr_Print()`` function is called.

-The handler is called after all tidying up has been completed and with the Python Global Interpreter Lock (GIL) acquired.
-The handler may change the execution path by, for example, throwing a C++ exception but must first restore the state of the GIL by calling :c:func:`SIP_RELEASE_GIL`.
+The handler is called after all tidying up has been completed and with the Python Global Interpreter Lock (GIL) released.
+Therefore the handler may change the execution path by, for example, throwing a C++ exception.

-The following variables are made available to the handwritten code:
+The following variable is made available to the handwritten code:

-:c:type:`sip_gilstate_t` sipGILState
-    This is an opaque value that can be passed to :c:func:`SIP_RELEASE_GIL` to restore the state of the GIL.

-PObject* sipPySelf
+sipSimpleWrapper \*sipPySelf
     This is the class instance containing the Python reimplementation.

 For example::

     %VirtualErrorHandler my_handler
-        // Only call this because we are throwing a C++ exception.
-        SIP_RELEASE_GIL(sipGILState);

         throw my_exception(sipPySelf);
     %End